Corporate Governance

 Audit & Supervisory Board

-According to the audit plan formulated by the Audit & Supervisory Board, each Audit & Supervisory Board Member audits execution of operations by directors by attending important meetings, reviewing important documents, examining operations and assets, and by hearing the audit findings of the Group Internal Audit Division.
-Audit & Supervisory Board Members work closely with the Group Internal Audit Division and Internal Control Departments to enhance audit quality.
-At the request of the Audit & Supervisory Board Members, an employee (a staff member from the Board of Directors Operations office) has been appointed to assist them.
+According to an audit plan prepared by the Audit & Supervisory Board, each Audit & Supervisory Board Member audits the execution of duties by Directors by attending important meetings, inspecting important documents, examining operations and assets and by hearing the audit findings of the Group Internal Audit Division.
+Audit & Supervisory Board Members work closely with the Group Internal Audit Division and internal control departments to enhance audit quality.
+At the request of an Audit & Supervisory Board Member, an employee (a staff member from the Board of Directors Operations Office) has been appointed to assist them.

 Name Position Attendance at Board and Committee meetings